centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 If the data object you send does not exist in Centra, it will be created.

-For example the customers_Update lets you update or create retail customers. [https://docs.centra.com/soap/index.php?op=customers_Update](https://docs.centra.com/soap/index.php?op=customers_Update)
+For example the customers_Update lets you update or create retail/B2C customers. [https://docs.centra.com/soap/index.php?op=customers_Update](https://docs.centra.com/soap/index.php?op=customers_Update)

 You need to send the `<id>` to identify what customer to update.
 If no customer with that ID exists, a new customer is created.